 Exploring Harrison Street is an absolute must-do.
 This short street is precious to me because it curves around a few trees, and there’s also an out cove with a bench that makes way for a tree.
-You’ll also find quite a few charming shops and cafes.
+You’ll also find quite a few charming unique shops, boutiques, and cafes.

 Brevard Avenue is the main avenue of the village.
 As you might expect, being near a beach town, there are plenty of Florida and beach inspired shops.
 But you’ll also find tons of art alongside specialty shops.
-Browse unique wines and gifts at The Wine Lady, and make sure to stop by the Village General Store.
-The Cocoa Village Playhouse is here, as are countless shops and restaurants including Threadneedle Street Mall.
-Highlights of this collection of shops includes Caroline’s Records and Frankly My Dear clothing.
-The Toy Box is right across the street and is a great stop for any families.
+Browse unique wines and foods at the Village General Store.
+The Historic Cocoa Village Playhouse is here, regularly showcasing Broadway musicals, as are countless shops and eateries including Threadneedle Street Mall.
+Highlights of this collection of shops includes Caroline’s Records.
+The Toy Box is right across the street and is a great stop for any family.

-Find a full listing of local shops here.
+View a full listing of local shops at Cocoa Village.

 Add in a Visit to Rockledge Gardens